Salix viminalis

 Habitat

-By rivers and streams, also on deep moist alluvial soils, avoiding very acid soils[
+On the banks of rivers, streams and lakes, also on the deep moist alluvial soils of flood plains and in marshes, avoiding very acid soils[

 186- Title